davidelbeze/v2midi_polishing/MIDIvideo_dataset/README.md

 ## Overview

-This folder contains essential components and examples for creating the MIDIvideo dataset, which is part of the V2MIDI project.
+This folder contains essential components and examples for creating the MIDIvideo dataset, or adapting the code to create your custom version of it!
 The dataset pairs MIDI files with AI-generated videos, offering a unique resource for research into audio-visual synchronization using AI.

 ## Folder Structure

 - **`MIDI2ParseqDeforum/`**: Code for converting MIDI files into Parseq/Deforum configurations.
 - **`video_generation/`**: Scripts for large-scale video generation using these configurations.
-- **`examples/`**: Sample videos and corresponding MIDI exports, showcasing various resolutions and styles.
+- **`examples/`**: Sample videos and corresponding MIDI exports, with various resolutions and styles.

-## Key Components
+## Key Components (more details in the subfolders)

 1. **MIDI2ParseqDeforum**:
    - Converts MIDI files into Parseq/Deforum configurations.